dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 To keep things simple, you will not use a UI library such as React or Angular.
 Instead, you will write the code to access the UI on your own.
 Fortunately, this can be done with just a few lines.

-First you have to create the `index.html` file, which acts as the entry point for your application.
+First, you have to create the `index.html` file, which acts as the entry point for your application.
 Initialize it using the following code:

 {% highlight html %}
 {% raw %}